 Changes in cash flows from financing activities between periods primarily result from changes in the levels of borrowings and equity issuances, which are primarily used to fund our acquisitions and growth capital expenditures.
+Distributions increase between the periods based on increases in the number of common units outstanding or increases in the distribution rate.

 Six months ended June 30, 2019 compared to six months ended June 30, 2018.
-Cash used in financing activities during 2019 was \$1.05 billion compared to \$2.96 billion for 2018.
-During 2019, we received net proceeds of \$780 million from the issuance of preferred units.
-During 2018, we received net proceeds of \$39 million from common unit issuances and net proceeds of \$436 million from preferred unit issuances.
-During 2018, subsidiaries received net proceeds of \$465 million from the issuance of redeemable noncontrolling interests.
-During 2019, we had a net increase in our debt level of \$1.94 billion compared to a net decrease of \$1.19 billion for 2018.
+Cash used in financing activities during 2019 was \$926 million as compared to \$2.58 billion for 2018.
+During 2019, our subsidiaries received \$780 million in net proceeds from offerings of subsidiary units.
+In 2018, our subsidiaries received \$940 million in net proceeds from offerings of subsidiary units.
+During 2019, we had a net increase in our debt level of \$538 million compared to a net decrease of \$1.34 billion for 2018.
 In 2019 and 2018, we paid debt issuance costs of \$87 million and \$173 million, respectively.

-In 2019, we paid distributions of \$3.16 billion to our partners and our subsidiaries paid distributions of \$731 million to noncontrolling interests.
-In 2018, we paid distributions of \$2.01 billion to our partners and our subsidiaries paid distributions of \$538 million to noncontrolling interests, including predecessor distributions.
+In 2019, we paid distributions of \$1.55 billion to our partners and our subsidiaries paid distributions of \$813 million to noncontrolling interests.
+In 2018, we paid distributions of \$532 million to our partners and our subsidiaries paid distributions of \$1.79 billion to noncontrolling interests.
 In addition, our subsidiaries received capital contributions of \$206 million in cash from noncontrolling interests in 2019 compared to \$318 million in 2018.
-During 2018, we repurchased common units for cash of \$24 million and our subsidiaries also purchased \$300 million of common units in cash.